Blobfolio/blob-common/wp/README.md

 # Tutan Common

 A WordPress plugin containing various functions to aid complex theme development.
-This builds on the [blob-common](https://github.com/Blobfolio/blob-common) PHP library, and includes WordPress-specific extras.
+This plugin bundles the [blob-common](https://github.com/Blobfolio/blob-common) PHP library, so all of those capabilities can be used as well.